preset-io/allstars/README.md

 The dynamic rules you set up, and inferences in the Estrella's engine can be fully stamped, versioned and made static to lead to predictable outcomes.

+Sources & targets:
+* the filesystem as a set of human readable yaml files
+* a database, where the content is serialized into a `_meta` table
+* source-only: a git repo+ref, so that you can load up directly from a uri
+* zip file: similiar to filesystem
+* s3://

+## A Dynamic mode

+In many cases you'll want the semantic layer to be deterministic and static.
+This is how semantic layers typically work.
+Alternatively, you can run Estrella in dynamic mode, point it to a database schema, and let it learn the schema it's working with, and receive hints as to how to behave as it goes.
+In this mode, it'll look up the physical schema, infer possible joins, and even receive SQL-like commands to enrichiment as in `INSERT ('table1', 'table2', 'table_1.id = table2.id') INTO estrella.joins;`

 # What's in an Estrella semantic layer?